james-weigle/bib-example/README.md

 own needs and preferences.
 Therefore, it might be best to scrap _my_ implementation of `make_bibliography.py`
-(either by replacing it with a fresh script, or using
+(either by replacing it with a fresh python script, or by changing `githooks/pre-commit` to do something else entirely---perhaps using `bib2html` or `pandoc`).